-We write on behalf of 54,000 foster youth, alumni, and allies who comprise the Fostering Stable Housing Opportunities Coalition (the authors and supporters of "FSHO" S. 2803 and HUD's Foster Youth to Independence "FYI" Initiative) to express our deep appreciation for everything you are doing to keep all Americans safe.
+We write on behalf of 54,000 foster youth, alumni, and allies who comprise the Fostering Stable Housing Opportunities Coalition (the authors and supporters of "FSHO" S. 2803/H.R.
+4300 and HUD's Foster Youth to Independence "FYI" Initiative) to express our deep appreciation for everything you are doing to keep all Americans safe.

-Please know that your tireless efforts to combat the COVID-19 outbreak are not going unnoticed.
+Your tireless efforts to combat the COVID-19 outbreak are not going unnoticed.
 The speed with which you have worked together to advance meaningful relief through Congress is awe-inspiring.
+We hope that in the midst of worrying about all of us, you find some time to rest and take care of yourselves.
 We send our prayers and best wishes that you, your staff members, and your families remain healthy and strong during this difficult time.

-We understand that planning is underway for a fourth, equally impressive COVID-19 relief package.
-Because of the long-standing commitment of the Congressional Caucus on Foster Youth to America's current and former foster youth, we know that you too are deeply concerned about the considerable hardship that this protracted COVID-19 response, while necessary, will levy upon our 437,283i "brothers and sisters" in foster care.

-Specifically, we write to share our support for the solutions that you have offered through your "Dear Colleague" letters and to draw your attention to solutions crafted by foster youth themselves to meet the unique challenges of the 17,103ii young adults who are due to emancipate from state care this year.
-As you know, these barriers to success are formidable, even under the best of circumstances.
+We understand that planning is underway for a fourth, equally impressive COVID-19 relief package known as CARES II.
+We write to implore you to consider the economic hardship that this protracted COVID-19 response, while necessary, will levy upon our 437,283i "brothers and sisters" in foster care.
+Specifically, we write to draw your attention to solutions crafted by foster youth themselves to meet the unique challenges of the 17,103ii wards of the state who are due to emancipate from state care this year.
+As you know, the barriers they face to success are formidable, even under the best of circumstances.

-Among the former foster youth who successfully gain access to higher education, 10,000 former foster youth who live in on-campus housing and are at risk of homelessness as colleges increasingly de-populate dorms to accommodate social distancing and staff safetyiiiiiv.
+Among the former foster youth who successfully gain access to higher education, 10,000 former foster youth who live in on-campus housing and are at risk of homelessness as colleges increasingly de-populate dorms to accommodate social distancing and staff safety^{iiiiivv}.
 Still more youth will be displaced from work and unable to make pay their rent temporarily.
 Alone and facing this crisis, former foster youth nationwide are already reporting numerous struggles through a COVID-19 survey by FosterClub including:

-- 28% described their home as having a food crisis or being very low on food - 39% indicated that they had been forced to move or fear being forced to move - 27% had been laid off and another 40% had their hours severely cut - 33% have less than a week's worth of cash on hand - 23% said they wished they had more people to help them through the crisisvi quickly establish relief efforts for former foster youth.
-Thankfully, due to the efforts of the Caucus, states have at their disposal an expedient, agile tool with which to meet these emerging needs, The John H. Chafee Foster Care (Chafee) Program for Successful Transition to Adulthood.
+- 28% described their home as having a food crisis or being very low on food

+- 39% indicated that they had been forced to move or fear being forced to move - 27% had been laid off and another 40% had their hours severely cut - 33% have less than a week's worth of cash on hand - 23% said they wished they had more people to help them through the crisis^{vi}

+These numbers are staggering and unforgivable.
+State child welfare leaders simply must find their footing and quickly establish relief efforts for former foster youth.
+Thankfully, Congress has provided states with an expedient, agile tool with which to meet these emerging needs, The John H. Chafee Foster Care (Chafee) Program for Successful Transition to Adulthood.
 Thanks to Rep. Bass Chafee funding is available to assist young people through the age of 23.
 The flexible and universal nature of the Chafee program makes it the obvious source for a nimble, robust rapid response for current and former foster youth.